fsprojects/Avalonia.FuncUI/docs/components/hooks.md

 )
 ```

-At this point this component will be pretty much static, it won't ever be re-rendered because there are no changes to it's state.
+At this point this component will be pretty much static, it won't ever be re-rendered because there are no changes to its state.

 ### IWritable<'T>